apache/axis-axis2-java-core/release-docs/readme-files/README-std-bin.txt

 The bin directory contains a set of usefull scripts for the users.

+The conf directory contains the axis2.xml file which allows to configure Axis2.

 (Please note that this release does not include the other WS-* implementation modules, like WS-Security, that are being developed within Axis2.
 Those can be downloaded from http://ws.apache.org/axis2/modules/)